vineetjoshi253/Python-TicTacToe/README.md

  </ul>

 <h4>licence</h4>
-Free to use and re-distribute.Originally implemented in python by Vineet Joshi, @vineetjoshi253.
+This is a free to use and re-distribute.Originally implemented in python by Vineet Joshi, @vineetjoshi253.